 Do you have a passion for helping people with their money, but you just don’t know how to go about it?

-Maybe you already have a career, and you’re not ready to do it full-time?
+Maybe you already have a career, and you’re not ready to do it full-time.
 Can you be a part-time money coach?

 Side note: Feel free to ask your question here.

-Before I’ve finished this question, I mean, dude, Chris, let me say the fact that you’ve already purchased the CFP courses, and you’re already going through them – that’s awesome!
+Before I’ve finished this question, I mean, dude, Chris, let me say the fact that you’ve already purchased the CFP courses and you’re already going through them – that’s awesome!

-That is a testament to your dedication about this.
+That is a testament to your dedication to this.
 And that is something that I don’t want you to discount, especially if you really want to get into financial coaching (money coaching) and help people with their finances.

-That says a lot about you, the fact that you’ve already committed the finances and the time.
+That says a lot about you.
+The fact that you’ve already committed the finances and the time.